julamifra/quiz-game/README.md

 ## User Stories
-1) As an user I want to see the
+1) As an user I want to see the welcome message, the logo and the username input as the first page of the website.
+2)

 ## Features